monnoval/automount-ddev/README.md

    ```

    Customize these variables:
-   - `MOUNT_POINT`: Where to mount the webserver directory (must be configured in /etc/fstab)
+   - `MOUNT_POINT`: Where to mount the remote directory (must be configured in /etc/fstab)
-   - `LXC_HOSTNAME`: Hostname of your LXC DDEV container
+   - `REMOTE_HOST`: Hostname or IP of your remote server

 3. **Run the installation script:**
    ```bash